JordanMarr/jordanmarr.github.io/fsharp/safe-stack-ssdt-starter/index.md

-# SAFE Stack v3 with SQLProvider SSDT Tutorial
+# SAFE Stack v3 with SSDT Starter
 Posted on March 15, 2021

 Looking to create an F# powered React app using the new SAFE Stack v3, SQL Server and the new [SSDT F# Type Provider](https://jordanmarr.github.io/fsharp/ssdt-type-provider/)?